lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * The subject and issuer fields MUST be identical;

-* If the subject field is NULL, then both subjectAltNames and issuerAltNames extensions MUST be present and have exactly the same value;
+* If the subject field contains a "NULL-DN", then both subjectAltNames and issuerAltNames extensions MUST be present and have exactly the same value;